Hands on with Brave Browser

 Ads and the blockchain

 Oh, did I mention Brave also wants to combat the online advertising model that has resulted in a race to the bottom, leaving end users with annoying, malicious, and privacy-invading advertisements?
 The online advertising model hasn’t changed much in the 20+ years I’ve been online, but Brave seeks to combat that using the blockchain.

 Blockchain.
 This buzzword is now as omnipresent as machine learning and artificial intelligence.
 Originally, I dismissed blockchain as its only implementation at the time was Bitcoin.
-I assumed the governments of the world would squash Bitcoin as soon as it began to show a hint of a threat to fiat money.
-While the jury's still out on that one, I've become very interested in the Basic Attention Token (BAT).
+I assumed the governments of the world would squash Bitcoin as soon as it began to show a hint of a threat to fiat currency.
+While the jury’s still out on that one, I’ve become very interested in the Basic Attention Token (BAT).

 Brave is not only the Browser developed by the same company putting forth the BAT, it will have a built-in wallet.
-Users will have the ability to earn BAT for opting into advertisements.
+Users will have the ability to earn BAT for opting into privacy-protecting advertisements.
 This appears to be lucrative for advertisers, as they will have a captive audience that willingly wants to view their advertisements.
-It's also lucrative for users like you and me, because we can be compensated for our time while browsing advertisements!
-As someone who's been a life-long opponent of advertising, this possible relationship between advertiser and user, facilitated by BAT, is extremely interesting to me and I will be watching these developments, regardless of whether I stick with the Brave browser in the long run.
+It’s also lucrative for users like you and me, because we receive compensation for our time while browsing advertisements!
+As someone who’s been a life-long opponent of advertising, this possible relationship between advertiser and user, facilitated by BAT, is extremely interesting to me and I will be watching these developments, regardless of whether I stick with the Brave browser in the long run.